weiny2/linux-kernel/Documentation/core-api/protection-keys.rst

 Similar to user space pkeys, supervisor pkeys allow additional protections to be defined for a supervisor mappings.
-Unlike user space pkeys, violations of these protections result in a kernel oops.
+Unlike user space pkeys, violations of these protections result in a kernel oops unless a PKS fault handler is provided which handles the fault.

 Supervisor Memory Protection Keys (PKS) is a feature which is found on Intel's Sapphire Rapids (and later) "Scalable Processor" Server CPUs.
 It will also be